paytabscom/react-native-paytabs-library/README.md

 "none":"none", // tokenise is off
 "merchantMandatory":"merchantMandatory", // tokenise is forced
-"userMandatory":"userMandatory", // tokenise is forced as per user approval "userOptinoal":"userOptional" // tokenise if optional as per user approval };
+"userMandatory":"userMandatory", // tokenise is forced as per user approval "userOptional":"userOptional", // tokenise if optional as per user approval, default is off.
+"userOptionalDefaultOn": "userOptionalDefaultOn" // tokenise if optional as per user approval, default is on.
+};
 ```